sap-tutorials/btp-onboarding/tutorials/btp-ea-onboard-07-cli/btp-ea-onboard-07-cli.md

     ```

 3. `btp --info`.
-Gives you some informations about fundamental configurations, like:
+Gives you some information about fundamental configurations, like:

     ```
     Usage: btp [OPTIONS] ACTION GROUP/OBJECT PARAMS